Xi'an: Modern era

 On May 20, 1949, the Communist-controlled People's Liberation Army captured the city of Xi'an from the Kuomintang force.

+During the Mao era, Xi'an was further developed as part of the Third Front Construction.

 Xi'an made headlines for being one of the many cities where the 2012 China anti-Japanese demonstrations occurred.

 In 2022, Xi'an witnessed the largest COVID-19 community outbreak since the initial months of the pandemic hit China.
-From 23 December 2021, the city was put into strict lockdown after local authorities reported more than 250 cases, traced to the Delta variant by authorities.
+From December 23, 2021, the city was put into strict lockdown after local authorities reported more than 250 cases, traced to the Delta variant by authorities.
 This led to stressed healthcare and delayed or insufficient food deliveries to some part of the city.
 Restrictions of Xi'an were lifted on January 24.